 Advertisement

 Features

 The Bayeux Tapestry is one of the most interesting pieces of art from the Middle Ages.
-Created in the late 11th century to show the events of the Norman Conquest of England in 1066, the tapestry has many well-known images.
+Created to show the events of the Norman Conquest of England in 1066, the tapestry has many well-known images.
 However, the designer of the Bayeux Tapestry also included little details that the casual viewer might miss.
 Here are ten images to take a second look at.

 Guy, Count of Ponthieu, was one of William the Conqueror’s enemies.
-He is often depicted in the tapestry in an unfavourable light, such as when he is riding his horse – the animal is noticeably scrawnier than the other horses and has donkey ears!
+He is often depicted in the tapestry in an unfavourable light, such as when he is riding this horse – the animal is noticeably scrawnier than the other horses and even has donkey ears!

+Advertisement